Peter A. Garland

-Peter Adams Garland (June 16, 1923 – January 26, 2005) was a one-term U.S. Representative from Maine, serving from 1961 to 1963.
+Peter Adams Garland (June 16, 1923 – January 26, 2005) was an American businessman and military veteran who served as a one-term U.S. Representative from Maine, serving from 1961 to 1963.

 Early life

 Garland was born in Boston, Massachusetts.
 He attended Saco public schools and the Hotchkiss School in Lakeville, Connecticut.

 He graduated from Bowdoin College, Brunswick, Maine, in 1945.